sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ### Shared connection

-Theoretically the same as a traditional downlink as, however as the satellite interacts with the mega constellation as a traditional user, the link would be shared between users.
+Theoretically the same as a traditional downlink as, however as the satellite interacts with the mega constellation as a traditional user, the link would be shared between users in time.
 Therefore the throughput of the satellite depends on the amount of users simultaneous trying to connect using the constellaion.
 Assuming the connection is shared evenly between the users the throughput would be:
  $$Th = C/U$$
  Th is the throughput, C is the capacity of the link and U is the number of users.